-“Working with Dula is so much fun,” said Dorjee.
-“He knows so much and guides you through step by step.
-And, he’s trying to use knowledge to do good things for communities.”
+"Working with Dula is so much fun," says Dorjee.
+"He knows so much and guides you through step by step.
+And he's trying to use knowledge to do good things for communities."

-“He worked with me on nanoparticles, which is anything less than one billionth of a meter.
-At that dimension, chemical and magnetic properties change,” saidProfessor Amarasiriwardena.
-“We synthesize these materials, and we are interested in their capabilities for environmental remediation, to absorb metals.”
+"Pema worked with me on nanoparticles, which is anything less than one billionth of a meter.
+At that dimension, some of the chemical and physical properties change," says Amarasiriwardena.
+"We synthesize these materials, and we are interested in their capabilities for environmental remediation, and in this case to absorb metals."

 The nanoparticle Dorjee and Amarasiriwardena focused on specifically is nanosized zero-valent iron, or nZVI for short.